-Figure 13 shows the simulated SHOL diagrams for $\pm 90^{\circ}$ winds for a SH-60B Seahawk conducting a RN port-side landing on a) a Type 23 frigate and b) a Wave Class Tanker, which were illustrated earlier in Fig. 4; the data was reported by Forrest et al in [5].
+Figure 13 shows the simulated SHOL diagrams for $\pm$ 90° winds for a SH-60B Seahawk conducting a RN port-side landing on a) a Type 23 frigate and b) a Wave Class Tanker, which were illustrated earlier in Fig. 4.
 The left hand diagrams show the pilot's DIPES ratings translated onto a polar diagram of wind speed and direction, while the right hand diagrams show the safe boundary drawn through the points.
 The solid line represents the limits defined by the DIPES ratings, while the dotted lines represent a boundary due to the limits of the tail rotor authority in a side wind.

-There is a lot of detail that can be drawn out of these diagrams, and this is supplemented by the recorded pilot control activity and commentary, as reported in [5].
+There is a lot of detail that can be drawn out of these diagrams, and this is supplemented by the recorded pilot control activity and commentary, as reported by Forrest et al [5].
 The main observation from Fig. 13 is that the SHOL for the larger Wave Class ship is significantly more restricted than the smaller frigate, despite it having a larger flight deck.
 The reason for this is that the air flow over the ships creates unsteady vortical structures that are shed from the sharp edges of the superstructure, and the bigger the ship the bigger and slower the vortices.
 The vortices are of a similar size to the helicopter main rotor, thereby creating unsteady moments on the helicopter, and of a frequency that can lead to pilot induced oscillations as the pilot tries to hold position by counteracting the unsteady loads on the aircraft.

-Figure 13 DIPES Ratings and SHOL Diagrams for a Type 23 Frigate and Wave Class tanker [5]
+Figure 13 DIPES Ratings and SHOL Diagrams for a Type 23 Frigate and Wave Class tanker.

-The data in Fig. 14, which was obtained during the same trials as those reported in [5], are an example of how the pilot's control activity yields further information about the effect of ship size on the helicopter; the graph shows a time-history of the pilot's inputs to the pedal control while trying to hold a hover position over the landing spot (plot shows deviations from the control trim position).
+The data in Fig. 14 are an example of how the pilot's control activity yields further information about the effect of ship size on the helicopter; the graph shows a time-history of the pilot's inputs to the pedal control while trying to hold a hover position over the landing spot (plot shows deviations from the control trim position).
 The wind direction is 45° off the starboard (Green 45) and so the pilot is applying a biased input to the tail rotor to maintain heading.
 In the larger ship's airwake it can be seen that there is more activity, shown by a higher number of pedal reversals being applied, and this represents greater pilot workload.

-Figure 14 Pilot pedal activity (+1 to -1) in the simulator while station-keeping above the landing spot of a Wave Class Tanker and a Type 23 frigate in a Green 45 wind [13]
+Figure 14 Pilot pedal activity (+1 to -1) in the simulator while station-keeping above the landing spot of a Wave Class Tanker and a Type 23 frigate in a Green 45 wind